mongodb/leafygreen-ui/packages/Menu/README.md

 **Default:** ``

-Style to be applied to the `MenuList` component
+Style to be applied to the `MenuGroup` component

 # MenuItem